A Guide To Cordoba in Spain

 - Visit the Alcazar de los Reyes Cristianos.

 - Take a stroll accross the Roman bridge.

 - Chill out and admire the Plaza de la Corredera.

 - Explore the cities historic centre.

 - Visit the Medina Azahara and the Palacio de Viana.

 Cordoba was the former capital of Moorish Spain, when Ruler Abd ar-Rahman II began the construction of Cordoba’s Great Mosque, La Mezquita, as an alternative to Mecca.
-It is written that the Mezquita contains an original Quran and the bones from the arm of the ancient prophet; it one of the most sanctified places on earth.
+It dates back to the 900's and is certainly one of Spain's cultural wonders.